Business Pivoting for Hospitality and the New Year Ahead

 While most of this is typical advice you can find in many exit strategy guides, I included some suggestions on how you can let guests and future guests know your inn might be, or is for sale, without being blatant about it which I have not seen in most checklists.

-Our blog topic for the next post will be on questions to ask a business broker before engaging them to sell your business.
+Our blog topic for a future post will be on questions to ask a business broker before engaging them to sell your business.

 • Plan well in advance, ideally years before intended sale.
 The best time to start preparing for a sale is when you have the energy to start putting together the information for it, even if it is for years down the road.